 The REGIN Final Publication presents the general EU context in which the project was conducted, an overview of the project, details on the outputs and results and concludes with a set of key policy recommendations.

 The REGIN Project was created to mainstream the integration of migrants and refugees into social cohesion policies at regional level, creating a common framework to facilitate, guide and improve the performance of the regions through innovative tools.

-This innovative set of regional indicators based on standardised questionnaires is tested in the six partner-regions of the project: Azores (PT), Campania (IT), Catalunya (ES), Murcia (ES), Puglia (IT) and Skåne (SE).
+This innovative set of regional indicators based on standardised questionnaires was tested in the six partner-regions of the project: Azores (PT), Campania (IT), Catalunya (ES), Murcia (ES), Puglia (IT) and Skåne (SE).

-The results are gathered in a two-fold dataset: the regional migrant integration policies dataset “MIPEX-R” and the “regional outcome dataset”.
+The results were gathered in a two-fold dataset: the regional migrant integration policies dataset “MIPEX-R” and the “regional outcome dataset”.

 This document provides guidelines to help regional authorities strengthen the capacity to work together with their territorial stakeholders for the successful development and implementation of integration actions in their region.

 The REGIN Training Guidelines for regional staff comprise four independent modules that add up to a total of 4 hours of training, as well as an introductory module.
 The goal of these guidelines is to upgrade staff competencies, knowledge, skills and attitude with the aim of addressing identified performance gaps on migrants’ integration.
 The topics of the different modules are the following: